Rethinking Probabilistic Circuit Parameter Learning: EM for Probabilistic Circuits

-where $\alpha := 1 / (\gamma - 1)$ is the learning rate, $\mathtt{TD}_{\params} (n)$ is the TD-prob of node $n$ (Def.~\ref{defn:td-probs}), and $Z$ is a normalizing constant.
+where $\eta := 1 / (\gamma - 1)$ is the learning rate, $\mathtt{TD}_{\params} (n)$ is the TD-prob of node $n$ (Def.~\ref{defn:td-probs}), and $Z$ is a normalizing constant.
 The derivation is deferred to \cref{appx:proof-constraint-em}.
-In practice, compared to the full-batch EM update (Eq.~(\ref{eq:full-batch-em-params})), the only additional computation required is $\mathtt{TD}_{\params} (n)$, which can be efficiently computed once in a data-independent top-down pass over the PC using \cref{defn:td-probs}.
+In practice, compared to the full-batch EM update (Eq.~(\ref{eq:full-batch-em-params})), the only additional computation required is $\mathtt{TD}_{\params} (n)$, which can be efficiently implemented using any autodiff library to compute the gradient of $Z(\params)$ \wrt the log-parameters $\phi_{n,c}$ (see proof in Appx.~\ref{appx:proof-tdp-ad}).

 To build intuition for the update rule, we consider the case where $\data$ contains only a single sample $\x$.
 In this setting, the update direction $\mathtt{F}_{\params}^{\x} (n, c)$ can be decomposed using the chain rule of derivatives: